C-Marfil/weather-app/README.md

-&nbsp;

-# &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Weather App + Pomodoro Tool 🍅
+# <div align="center">Weather App + Pomodoro Tool 🍅</div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**An exercise on React 🌞 🌧️**
+<div align="center">**An exercise on React 🌞 🌧️**</div>

 ### Objectives

 This project is my first encounter with React.
 A simple weather App that allows you to fetch the upcoming forecast for any city in Great Britain.
-It will show you a general preview, and you can choose to recieve more detailed information on any specific day.
+It will show you a general preview, and you can choose to receive more detailed information on any specific day.
 To make it more functional, I added a special feature, but more about 🍅🍅 below!

 ![Snapshot](./src/images/snapshot.png)

 ### Planning & Development

-Trough this project I've focussed more in implementing complex components and refactoring the code rather than the design of it.
+Through this project I've focused more on implementing complex components and refactoring the code rather than the design of it.
 The main objective of the project was to send a GET request to an external API that would feed weather forecast to our app.
 To achieve this I used the following:

 - React Components,
 - Axios (To handle the requests to the external API),